OUR PEOPLE

 Charles F. Westoff Dissertation Prize in Demography, Princeton University, 1996

-Roy M. Pitkin Award (co-author), American College of Obstretricians and Gynecologists, 2000
+Roy M. Pitkin Award (Co-author), American College of Obstretricians and Gynecologists, 2000

-Roy M. Pitkin Award (first author), American College of Obstetricians and Gynecologists, 2005
+Roy M. Pitkin Award (First author), American College of Obstetricians and Gynecologists, 2005

 Nominated for Postdoctoral Scholar's Association Outstanding Mentor Award, UCSF, 2006